A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Algorithm

 In our paper, we consider the commonly used prior, the Gaussian prior, where

 with some hyperparameters $\mbf{\gamma} = (\gamma_1,\dots,\gamma_K)$.
-Note that $\gamma_k$ must be allowed to have distinctly different values for the conditionally Gaussian prior to promote sparsity, and this can be achieved by treating $\mbf{\gamma}$ as random variables with uninformative hyperprior $p(\mbf{\gamma})$, like a uniform hyperpriors (over a logarithmic scale).
+Note that $\gamma_k$ must be allowed to have distinctly different values for the conditionally Gaussian prior to promote sparsity, and this can be achieved by treating $\mbf{\gamma}$ as random variables with uninformative hyperprior $p(\mbf{\gamma})$, like a uniform hyperprior (over a logarithmic scale).
 Since all scales are equally likely, a pleasing consequence of the use of such `improper' hyperpriors here is that of scale-invariance \cite{tipping2001sparse}. \begin{remark} It has been shown that the sparse Bayesian learning method is equivalent to an iterative reweighted $L_1$ method, which is more efficient to find the maximally sparse representations compared with the regular $L_1$ regularized least square methods \cite{wipf2010iterative}. \end{remark}

-In our paper, we consider both flat hyperprior and another hyperprior which enhances the knowledge of sparsity in our experiments.
+In our paper, we consider both a flat hyperprior and another hyperprior that enhances the knowledge of sparsity in our experiments.
 We employ a hierarchical Laplace hyperprior as proposed in \cite{babacan2009fast}, which is constructed in two stages with hyperparameters $(\mbf{\gamma},\lambda)$:

 \begin{itemize} \item \textbf{Stage 1:} Each \(\gamma_k\) follows a gamma distribution, which promotes sparsity:

 \item \textbf{Stage 2:} The hyperparameter \(\lambda\) is modeled using a non-informative Jeffrey’s prior: